jxz12/EcoBuilder/README.md

 are you sure button
 fix help text on constraints
-double check the teams visualisations (do procrustes for both)
+do procrustes for SGD layouts

 # Menu
 make icons for reversing drag direction